kb-dk/access-digital-objects/text-corpora.md

 ## Snippet APIs for our texts

 There are several scripts in the Snippet Server.
+[The source code is free](https://github.com/Det-Kongelige-Bibliotek/solr-and-snippets).

 We concentrate on one, present.xq.
 We use it for extracting snippets and transforming them.
-The html produced is fragments that can be included in your document as you like.
+The html produced is mere fragments that you can include in your document just as you like it.

 Virtually all scripts work in a similarly, with the following arguments.